Promote your business by advertising in this article. Contact us for more information.

 Each month, we’ll showcase a Northern Ireland-based landscape photographer and go behind the scenes to find out what makes their photography click.
-Christine McIlroy of Christine Jennifer Photography is first up!
+Christine McIlroy of Christine McIlroy Photography is first up!

 My name is Christine.
 I’m a huge Harry Potter fan and a supporter of Liverpool FC.
 I also play for my local club, Dromara Village Ladies.
 I’ve trained and worked as a secondary school R.E. teacher, and came to love photography through photographing nature.
 I love spending time with family and friends, but am just as comfortable drinking a cup of tea and reading a novel (my latest one is Game of Thrones), or playing video games.